 Digging into ROS on the DeepRacer

 At the time of this writing, the DeepRacer runs ROS Kinetic.
-The Robot Operating System (ROS) isn’t really an operating system, it’s more like a software development kit (SDK).
-It’s comprised of a set of software libraries and tools that help you build robot applications.
-It’s a staple in a lot of university programs in Robotics and it is easy to add new packages to share with the world.
+The Robot Operating System (ROS) isn’t really an operating system; it’s more like a software development kit (SDK).
+It’s a set of software libraries and tools that help you build robot applications.
+It’s a staple in many university programs in Robotics, and it is easy to add new packages to share with the world.
 Best of all, it’s all open source.

 ROS Kinetic is the long term support (LTS) version of ROS that works with Ubuntu Xenial 16.04.
 Its support ends in April 2021, so I hope that Amazon is planning on releasing an update!